rcourtn985/labor-relations-portal/README.md

 - authenticated access and chapter-based permissions are now part of the core product
 - chat/RAG remains important, but is secondary to the agreement database workflow
 - system administration and chapter administration are being expanded to support real user onboarding and chapter-scoped access before broader alpha use
-- the next major technical focus is likely agreement-list/search scalability and moving more agreement retrieval/filter logic into PostgreSQL-backed server queries rather than broad client-side fan-out loading
+- agreement-list and agreement-search scalability are now an active workstream on the `search-scale` branch
+- the next major structural focus is the **canonical agreement model**, so logical agreements are no longer inferred from multiple raw document rows

 ## Working features

 ### Agreement database

 The main working surface for uploaded agreements.

 Current capabilities include:
-- agreement list with filtering by chapter, local union, agreement type, state, and national database visibility
+- agreement list with filtering by chapter, local union, agreement type, state, national database inclusion, and expired agreement visibility
+- agreement list now loaded through a PostgreSQL-backed server route instead of broad KB/file fan-out loading
+- server-side agreement deduplication for logical agreement display
+- server-side pagination for the main agreement list
+- clickable column-header sorting on the agreement list
 - agreement name click-through to open in-app preview
 - agreement metadata editing
 - extracted-text content search
+- content search now honors the currently filtered agreement universe
+- content search now uses the same scope and dedupe model as the main agreement list
+- content-search pagination
 - side-panel agreement preview
 - in-document PDF viewing with search and highlight
 - text and PDF inline preview support